xcytxs/Idev2/README.md

 ```
 echo $PATH .
 ```
+## 💻 Installation

 If you see usr/local/bin in the output then you're good to go.

-3. Clone the repository (if you haven't already) by opening a Terminal window (or CMD with admin permissions) and then typing in this:
+1. Clone the repository (if you haven't already) by opening a Terminal window (or CMD with admin permissions) and then typing in this:

 ```
 git clone https://github.com/coleam00/bolt.new-any-llm.git
 ```

-3. Rename .env.example to .env.local and add your LLM API keys.
+2. Rename .env.example to .env.local and add your LLM API keys.
 You will find this file on a Mac at "[your name]/bold.new-any-llm/.env.example".
 For Windows and Linux the path will be similar.

 ![image](https://github.com/user-attachments/assets/7e6a532c-2268-401f-8310-e8d20c731328)